 Why do computers get slow or create problems over time?
 After all, it is a machine and should be like iron.
-But remember, even iron rusts when kept in humid atmosphere.
+But remember, even iron rusts when kept in a humid atmosphere.
 It is all about keeping your machines – anything from computers to phones to cars – well maintained and cared for from time to time – just as you would care for your own baby.
 And for most of us here, our gadgets are more like our babies, aren’t they?

-All machines, including computers & laptops, have a time-period or lifespan as they call it.
-If you use it roughly, it will fall sick, work improperly and eventually die.
-If you handle it with care, show some love, it will keep on performing as new for a longer tenure and not only that, you will also end up extending the battery life of the laptop.
+All machines, including computers & laptops, have a time period or lifespan as they call it.
+If you use it roughly, it will fall sick, work improperly, and eventually die.
+If you handle it with care, show some love, it will keep on performing as new for a longer tenure, and not only that, you will also end up extending the battery life of the laptop.

 Any electronic machine is composed of many parts and each part plays a role in the overall aging of the machine.
 For example, you have the motherboard, circuit joints, RAM, CPU, Hard Disks, and peripherals to name a few.
 I will provide a few tips on maintaining your computer.

-Computer Maintenance Tips
+Laptop Maintenance Tips

 There is much more to the Power Options in Windows than is visible in the Control Panel.
 Navigate to Control Panel > All Control Panel Items > Power Options > Edit Plan Settings (Click any of the two listed).
 You will get a link below the usual Turn off Monitor etc. The link you need to click is labeled Change Advanced Power Settings.